 Unless ServerView is installed, logging into the OS event logs from the source "Fujitsu ServerView Services" will not be possible.
-See the "Users Guide" located on the "PRIMERGY Document & Tool" CD supplied with the server to install and configure ServerView.
+See "User's Guide" located on "PRIMERGY Startup Disc" supplied with the server to install and configure ServerView.

 The relationship between the severity of each ServerView RAID event (SNMP TRAP) and the type of event log displayed in the event window of the ServerView RAID Manager is as follows: